PabloLE10/RelishTest/README.md

 ## Part 6 - Bonus
 Workflow added.
 The unit tests will be run when any push has been made to the main branch.
+The code coverage report is generated in the workflow and then the report is being published as an artifact of the workflow.
+To see the report click on actions tab then select the latest workflow run and in the artifacts section you can see the uploaded report.